-For the first time, an international committee of gallery peers comprising Stefan Benchoam (Proyectos Ultravioleta, Guatemala City), Edouard Malingue (Edouard Malingue, Hong Kong), and Angelina Volk (Emalin, London) will advise on the selection of participants for Focus, the fair’s section for younger galleries.
+For the first time, an international committee of gallery peers comprising Stefan Benchoam (Proyectos Ultravioleta, Guatemala City), Edouard Malingue (Edouard Malingue, Hong Kong), and Angelina Volk (Emalin, London) have advised on the selection of participants for Focus, the fair’s section for younger galleries.

 Frieze Masters brings new expertise in 20th-century and Asian art with the addition of Laura Hoptman (The Drawing Center, New York) and Amin Jaffer as curatorial advisors.